Fisheries and boating infringement notices

-The most common infringement notice issued by these regulatory areas is for conduct that breaches fisheries laws, however, infringement notices can also be issued for other offences relating to forestry, land conservation, marine national parks, wildlife, game, marine safety and litter.
+The most common infringement notice issued by these regulatory areas is for conduct that breaches fisheries and marine safety laws.
+Infringement notices can also be issued for other offences relating to forestry, land conservation, marine national parks, wildlife, game and litter.

 What is an infringement notice and why did I get one?

 Infringement notices are issued to persons who have breached the law in a minor way.
 They are used to address the breach with minimum recourse to the criminal justice system.
 They allow persons to avoid the stigma associated with criminal judicial processes, including that of having a criminal conviction or finding of guilt recorded against them.

 All infringement notices are governed by the Infringements Act 2006 and the VFA has policies and guidelines on how and when they are used.

 An Authorised Officer of VFA can issue an infringement notice for offences that are infringeable.
 They form part of a suite of enforcement tools available to them which the Authorised Officers can exercise at their discretion and within the bounds of any VFA guidelines and the Attorney-General's Guidelines to the Infringements Act 2006.

 For more information regarding infringement notices and the infringements system generally, you can visit the Victorian Government fines website.